SFinski/SFinski.github.io/README.md

 <h2>Research interests:</h2>

-I am mainly interested in global analysis on manifolds, complex geometry, Atiyah-Singer theorem, local index theory.
+I am mainly interested in global analysis on manifolds, complex geometry, Atiyah-Singer theorem, local index theory and probability theory.
 <p>
-Recently I became concerned about applications of global analysis techniques to probability theory, in particular, to the study of some critical phenomenons in statistical mechanics.
+Recently I also became concerned about applications of global analysis techniques to the study of some critical phenomenons in statistical mechanics.
 <p>
 In my thesis I have studied the properties of holomorphic analytic torsion on complex manifolds.
-More precisely, I've worked on the analytic torsion on the non-compact surfaces, admitting hyperbolic cusps.
+More precisely, I've worked on the zeta-regularized determinanants on the non-compact surfaces, admitting hyperbolic cusps.
 </p>